 For-profit credit counselling is offered by many different companies and people in Canada.
-Sometimes "credit counseling" is even advertised as part of another service.
+Sometimes, “credit counseling” is even advertised as part of another service.
 Some for-profit credit counselling companies are accountable to a national association of their peers, but most are not.
-Beyond licenses that apply to all businesses and companies (e.g. business licenses), there is very little accountability or regulation in the for-profit credit counselling industry.
+Beyond licenses that apply to all businesses and companies (e.g. business licenses), there’s very little accountability or regulation in the for-profit credit counselling industry.

 Credit counselling provided under a for-profit business model has less support from credit card companies, banks, credit unions, and other creditors.
 This is to the detriment of clients.
 When you experience financial trouble, not only should you not be paying fees that you can’t afford, you need the support of your creditors to resolve your problems.

-When Credit Counsellors work in a for-profit environment, some have told us that they are compensated more if you sign onto their company’s debt repayment program, even if another option would be better for you in the long run.
+When credit counsellors work in a for-profit environment, some have told us that they are compensated more if you sign onto their company’s debt repayment program, even if another option would be better for you in the long run.
 This is disheartening for us to hear and that’s why we are trying to help you understand the differences between non-profit versus for-profit credit counselling.
-There is nothing wrong with dealing with a company in business to make money, but you need to be aware of the pros and cons and how they affect you, before you sign on the dotted line.
+There’s nothing wrong with dealing with a company in business to make money, but you need to be aware of the pros and cons and how they affect you before you sign on the dotted line.

 Why It’s Important to Consider All of Your Options

-There are many debt relief options Credit Counsellors can discuss with people (there are lots of options your banker may not even know about).
+There are many debt relief options credit counsellors can discuss with people (there are lots of options your banker may not even know about).
 Each option has advantages and disadvantages.
-There is no one option that is suitable for everyone.
+There’s no one option that’s suitable for everyone.
 Just like a doctor dispensing medicine, they cannot prescribe the same medicine for everyone.
 While it will work for some, it will not work out well for a lot of others – in fact, it could actually hurt some people!

 The same is true with debt relief options.
 Each option will help certain people, but each option could also hurt – or cause problems for – others.
-That is why credit counselling companies should not push only one debt relief product or option.
+That’s why credit counselling companies shouldn’t push only one debt relief product or option.
 Non-profit credit counselling organizations take steps to ensure that clients are given information about all their viable options.
 We don’t compromise; neither should you.

-Now That You Know the Answer to What is Credit Counselling, You Can Make Your Choice
+Now That You Know What Credit Counselling Is, You Can Make Your Choice

 Hopefully you now have a better idea about “what is credit counselling” and can make an informed choice about who you will ask for help.
-It’s great that we have so many choices, and the government of Canada also offers advice on getting help from a credit counsellor here and here.
+It’s great that we have so many choices, and the government of Canada also offers advice on getting help from a credit counsellor.
 Before you agree to work with any company or organization, check them out carefully with the Better Business Bureau, the consumer protection authority in your province, and if it’s a non-profit, verify their status with the Canada Revenue Agency (CRA).
-Once you know a bit about them, ask them how their Credit Counsellors are compensated.
-If they are paid on commission, you want to know that ahead of time because it will likely affect the advice you are given.
+Once you know a bit about them, ask them how their credit counsellors are compensated.
+If they’re paid on commission, you want to know that ahead of time because it will likely affect the advice you’re given.
 If you still have questions about non-profit versus for-profit credit counselling, feel free to give us a call at 1-888-527-8999, email us, or chat with us anonymously online.